-How we factor animal welfare into our events - from our Animal Behaviourist
+How we factor animal welfare into our events

 At Marwell Zoo, animal welfare is a top priority, and all our events are assessed for their potential impact on the animals that live here.
 Each event involves collaboration between our Animal Management team, including the animal keepers, vets and Animal Behaviourist, as well as our Events coordination team to reduce any potential negative impact on animal welfare.